EMS and Disaster Preparedness

 Lessons Learned from Hurricane Sandy and Recommendations for Improved Healthcare and Public Health Response and Recovery for Future Catastrophic Events.

-Lessons Learned from Hurricane Sandy Resource
+Lessons Learned from Hurricane Sandy Resource (PDF)

 Disaster Planning Toolkit for the Elderly and Special Needs Persons with Guidelines for Making a Checklist to be Prepared and Allow Healthcare Providers Access to the Patients Healthcare Needs During a Disaster.